kiku-jw/DataFold/READINESS.md

 ## Executive Summary

-DataFold Agent v0.1.0 is production-ready for its core use case: automated monitoring of SQL data sources with anomaly detection and webhook alerting.
+DriftGuard Agent v0.1.0 is production-ready for its core use case: automated monitoring of SQL data sources with anomaly detection and webhook alerting.

 ---